sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/Behavioral Patterns/2024-01-28-patterns-Visitor.md

 ## Consequences
 Some of the benefits and liabilities of the Visitor pattern are as follows:
 1. *Visitor makes adding new operations easy*
-    * Visitors make it easy to add operations that depend on the components of complex objects.
-You can define a new operation over an object structure simply by adding a new visitor.
-In contrast, if you spread functionality over many classes, then you must change each class to define a new operation.
+    * You can define a **new operation** over an object structure **simply** by adding a **new visitor**.
+    * In contrast, if you spread functionality over many classes, then you must change each class to define a new operation.
-2. *A visitor gathers related operations and separates unrelated ones*
-    * Related behavior isn't spread over the classes defining the object structure; it's localized in a visitor.
-Unrelated sets of behavior are partitioned, in their own visitor subclasses.
-That simplifies both the classes defining the elements and the algorithms defined in the visitors.
-Any algorithm-specific data structures can be hidden in the visitor.
-3. *Adding new Concrete Element classes is hard*
+2. *Adding new Concrete Element classes is hard*
-    * The Visitor pattern makes it hard to add new subclasses of Element.
-Each new ConcreteElement gives rise to a new abstract operation on Visitor and a corresponding implementation in every Concrete Visitor class.
-Sometimes a default implementation can be provided in Visitor that can be inherited by most of the Concrete Visitors, but this is the exception rather than the rule.
+    * The Visitor pattern makes it **hard to add new subclasses of Element**.
+        + Each **new ConcreteElement** gives rise to a **new abstract operation on Visitor** and a corresponding implementation in **every Concrete Visitor** class.
+    * Sometimes a default implementation can be provided in Visitor that can be inherited by most of the Concrete Visitors
+        + but this is the exception rather than the rule.
-So the key consideration in applying the Visitor pattern is whether you are mostly likely to change the algorithm applied over an object structure or the classes of objects that make up the structure.
-The Visitor class hierarchy can be difficult to maintain when new ConcreteElement classes are added frequently.
-In such cases, it's probably easier just to define operations on the classes that make up the structure.
-If the Element class hierarchy is stable, but you are continually adding operations or changing algorithms, then the Visitor pattern will help you manage the changes.
+    * So the key consideration in applying the Visitor pattern is whether you are mostly likely to change
+        + the algorithm applied over an object structure
+        + or the classes of objects that make up the structure.
+    * The Visitor class hierarchy can be difficult to maintain when new ConcreteElement classes are added frequently.
+        + In such cases, it's probably easier just to define operations on the classes that make up the structure.
+    * If the Element class hierarchy is stable, but you are continually adding operations or changing algorithms,
+        + then the Visitor pattern will help you manage the changes.
-4. *Visiting across class hierarchies*
+3. *Visiting across class hierarchies*
     * An iterator (see Iterator) can visit the objects in a structure as it traverses them by calling their operations.
-But an iterator can't work across object structures with different types of elements.
-For example, the Iterator interface defined on page 254 can access only objects of type Item:
+        + But an iterator can't work across object structures with different types of elements.
+    * For example, the following Iterator interface can access only objects of type `Item`:
         ```c++
         template <class Item>
         class Iterator {
             // ...
-            Item currentItem() const;
+            Item getCurrentItem() const;
         };
         ```
-    * This implies that all elements the iterator can visit have a common parent class Item.
+        + This implies that all elements the iterator can visit have a common parent class Item.
     * Visitor does not have this restriction.
-It can visit objects that don't have a common parent class.
-You can add any type of object to a Visitor interface.
-For example, in
+        + It **can visit objects that don't have a common parent class**.
+        + You can add any type of object to a Visitor interface.
+    * For example,
         ```c++
         class Visitor {
         public: